 The founder of the Pro-Era rap collective bursting out of New York right now, Joey Bada$$ first started making music under the moniker JayOhVee – a little closer to his real name: Jo-vaughn Virginie Scott.

-A new leader in the emo-rap era, Juice WRLD was once known as Jarad Higgins.
-The 19-year-old Illinois native was influenced rap-wise by G-Eazy, and got into rock through Billy Idol.
+The late leader in the emo-rap era, Juice WRLD was once known as Jarad Higgins.
+The Illinois native was influenced rap-wise by G-Eazy, and got into rock through Billy Idol.

 Rapper and actor Juicy J flits his time between the silver screen and letting loose behind the mic; his OG name is his only consistency.
 Back in the day, this dude went by the name Jordan Michael Houston.